Soy Allergy Diet for Children

 system overreacts to soy proteins.
 The allergy may go away when your child is older.

-The list may not include all foods that contain soy proteins.
+not include all foods that contain soy proteins.

 The Food Allergen Labeling and Consumer Protection Act (FALCPA) is a law that requires